Ultramann/shifu/README.md

 (____/(_)  (_)(_____)(_)    (______)
 ```

 **SH**ell **I**nterface **F**unction **U**tilities, or shifu, is a set of utility functions to make creating a cli from a shell script simple.
 Shell scripts make gluing together functionality from different cli's pretty easy.
-However, if you want to extend the a script's capabilities to have cli like features: related but distinct entry points, nested subcommands, parse many command line options, or write and maintain help strings; shell languages can quickly turn from helpful glue to a messy kindergarten project: cute, but with value that's mostly of the sentimental variety.
+However, if you want to extend the script's capabilities to have cli like features: related but distinct entry points, nested subcommands, parse many command line options, or write and maintain help strings; shell languages can quickly turn from helpful glue to a messy kindergarten project: cute, but with value that's mostly of the sentimental variety.
 Shifu aims to address that problem and make creating a cli from a shell script declarative and maintainable.

 Shifu has the following qualities:
 * POSIX compliance; aka, compatibility many shells